ianpara/crowdfunding-product-page-main/README-template.md

 ### What I learned

-Trying to udr jQuery less, couldn't quite get away from it for some functions
+Trying to use jQuery less, couldn't quite get away from it for some functions

 ## Author